VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 ## Some background

 A few years ago, I wrote a version of Connect 4 for my old website.
 I wrote that version in Python (a back-end language), and then connected it to the front end through [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)){: target="_blank", rel="noopener noreferrer" } calls (asynchronous calls between the front-end and back-end).
 I wanted to put the new game on my new website, but running the game on my website's server and requiring calls back and forth between the server and the player's web browser for every move was... wonky.
 So this time around, I re-wrote the game from scratch in JavaScript (a front-end language) so that it could run entirely in the player's web browser, playable even while offline.
 For the most part, I ignored what I had done the first time, though I remembered the basic concepts.
 It took a few days of free time coding, but I finished it.
-Here's a pic of the new game board (after the re-write) on a PC (on a phone some things change places for easier viewing).
+Here's a pic of the new game board, after the re-write, on a PC.
+On a phone, some things change places for easier viewing.

 GAME_PIC